juhanikaitainen/Rapyuta-Robotics/README.md

 # Rapyuta-Robotics

 The problem statement, has a very small cubic size, hence i did not alter the default size.
-In order to have a good visual, please consider zooming-in in the Webpage.
+In order to have a good visual, please consider zooming-in on the Webpage.